‘Young women who use tanning beds before age 30 can have a sixfold increase in the risk of developing skin cancer.’

-As spring breaks wrap up, high school prom season, Kentucky Derby festivities, weddings and many other warm-weather activities are just around the corner.
-In an effort to maintain a sun-kissed look, many teens will turn to tanning beds.
+Many warm-weather activities are just around the corner.
+In an effort to maintain a sun-kissed look, many teens will turn to tanning beds, which can come with an increased risk of developing skin cancer.

-“A considerable problem with that is many people, especially young people, turn to tanning beds in order to accomplish what they think is a ‘healthy glow,'” said Joseph Flynn, D.O., physician-in-chief of Norton Cancer Institute.
+“A considerable problem with that is many people, especially young people, turn to tanning beds in order to accomplish what they think is a ‘healthy glow,’” said Joseph M. Flynn, D.O., MPH, FACP, chief administrative officer, Norton Medical Group, and physician-in-chief, Norton Cancer Institute.
 “There is nothing healthy about this.”

 It’s easy for teens and young adults to fall into the beauty trap of tanning beds, especially when they hear phrases like “healthy glow” and “base tan.”
 Even those who know the dangers of tanning can be enticed by discounted tanning packages, promises and peer pressure.